 Training our Members for the Future

-Since the election of the current Chief and Council in January 2013, several training programs have been initialized in order to prepare the members of Binwi Neyaashi for up and coming job opportunities in the region.
+Chief and Council are always finding appropriate training programs to be initialized in order to prepare band members of Binwi Neyaashi for up and coming job opportunities in the region.
 In all cases, BNA and its training partners have always ensured that all necessary supports for the trainees – training allowances, accommodation, and travel- were taken into consideration.
 The following courses were some of the major training programs that were put on during the last 4 years:

 Anishinaabek Employment and Training Services